deppierre/learnmongodb/README.md

 ```

 ## Excercices
-you can practice your skills with [these excercices](EXCERCICES.md)
+Once the container pulled, you can now practice your skills with [these excercices](EXCERCICES.md)

 # Maintenance
 ## Git